What is MCP (Model Context Protocol)?

 How does your company get started with MCP?

 The easiest way to start with MCP is Claude Desktop + a local MCP server for a specific use case.
 It requires no developer and takes under 30 minutes to set up.
+From there you can expand to more servers and heavier integrations once the value is proven.

 Concrete steps: